Camping with lions

 be seen grazing during the day and who had to be there were not recognisable in the

 darkness.
-Probably from their site they were able to see the two groups - the Dutch
+Probably from their site they were able to see the two groups -

 It was not so quiet however.
 Every now and then the game was disturbed by the jackals